orlof/dcpu-admiral/README.md

 <h1>ADMIRAL programming language for DCPU-16</h1>
 <h5><i>"PURE INTERPRETED LANGUAGE FOR THE FRINGE COLONIES"</i></h5>

-Admiral is an easy to learn all-in-one environment for DCPU.
-It requires no toolchains and includes an operating system and programming language.
-Programming language has efficient high-level syntax.
-Admiral’s elegant syntax and dynamic typing, together with its interpreted nature, make it an ideal language for scripting and rapid application development.
+Admiral is an easy to use all-in-one operating system for DCPU.
+It requires no toolchains and comes bundled with efficient high-level language.
+Admiral’s advanced technical solutions and elegant design, make it an ideal language for scripting and rapid application development.

 ---
 <h4>Table of contents</h4>